hanksf/hanksf.github.io/_pages/about.md

 I develop a search and matching model with multiple industries and industry specific skill that is calibrated to the US economy.
 In the model a reallocation shock leads to up to a 0.8 percentage points rise in unemployment.
 The combination of industry specific skill and the substitutability between workers of different skill levels are key to this result.
-A policy of subsidies for vacancy posting can reduce this rise but only when targeted by skill level.

 [CV](https://hanksf.github.io/files/Fergal_Hanks_CV.pdf)